Kelli Williams: Career

 In 2000, Williams starred in the TV movie Flowers for Algernon, based on the novel/short story by Daniel Keyes.

 In May 2007, she portrayed Holly Lauren/Kathleen Shaw in the Law & Order: Criminal Intent sixth-season finale episode, "Renewal," as a friendly neighbor of Detective Mike Logan (Chris Noth); her character died toward the end of the episode.
 In August 2008, Williams was cast in a lead role as psychologist Dr. Gillian Foster in the Fox series Lie to Me, opposite Tim Roth as Dr. Cal Lightman, which ran for three seasons and ended in 2011.

 In April 2011, she was cast in a guest role as Shelley Chamberlain, a grieving mother on a killing spree in the CBS series Criminal Minds.
 In October 2011, she was cast in a guest role as a kidnapped child's mother called Elizabeth Flint in the CBS series The Mentalist.
 In 2012, she landed the recurring role of Jackie Clarke in the Lifetime series Army Wives and was quickly promoted to a series regular.

 On August 12, 2015, Ties That Bind, the first original series from the Up Network, debuted with Williams playing police detective Allison McLean.
 The series balances McLean's work and family.

 From 2016 on, she worked primarily as a director on multiple TV shows, including The Fosters, The Resident, All American, and All American: Homecoming.

 In 2020, she joined the cast of the new Paramount network series, Coyote, starring Michael Chiklis.

 In 2022, she joined the cast of the NBC series, Found.

 Personal life

 Williams was married to author Ajay Sahgal from 1996 to 2017.
 She converted to Hinduism after marrying her husband.
 The couple has three children.
 Williams also speaks French and Spanish, and has volunteered with the Young Storytellers Program.

 She has been in a relationship with performance artist, choreographer, and director Lynsey Peisinger since 2023.
+They got married on September 26, 2026.